BadWolfie/C-sockets/README.md

 # C-sockets
-Code samples for Berkeley sockets in C.
+Code samples for the Berkeley sockets API in C.

 ### Including
 * TCP-IP sockets